gszabo/nbx-backend-homework/README.md

 ### Run

-From within the project, run `docker-compose up -d`
+From within the project, run `docker-compose up -d app`

 ### Verify the service is up and running